Business Management Review |

 An R&D manager is in charge of a team's or an entire company's product research and development efforts.

-Design management, like R&D management, oversees how products evolve from an idea to a tangible item.
+Design management, like R&D management, oversees how products evolve from an idea to tangible items.

 Quality management is in charge of overseeing all quality assurance tasks.
 It frequently involves the development of a product or service.